 “Whatever it is, the way you tell your story online can make all the difference”

-Carmen Longas Luque, MSc.
+Dr. Carmen Longas Luque

 Carmen Longas Luque is a PhD candidate at the Erasmus Research Centre for Media, Communication & Culture at Erasmus University Rotterdam.
 Her research investigates how discourses of race and ethnicity influence televised football, examining the relationship between production practices, media content, and how audiences respond.
 This project is part of the NWO-funded research initiative How racist is televised football and do audiences react?, supervised by Dr. Jacco van Sterkenburg (co-promotor) and Prof. Dr. Susanne Janssen (promotor).